Bycicleace/social_net_API/README.md

 There is no front-end website for this repository.
 This is strictly back-end.
 In order to manipulate the database, you'll need to use a program like Insomnia or Postman or you could use Node, or develop a front end to work with it.

+For a video walkthrough of installing and using the API, please see this [YouTube video](https://youtu.be/zppbD8Y3bKI)

 ## Installation Instructions
 1. Install a MongoDB instance on your computer or server.
 2. Clone the repository into a folder location